vedro-universe/vedro-advanced-tags/README.md

 #### OR

-If you want to run scenarios containing either `API` or `CLI` tags, use the OR operator:
+To run scenarios that contain either of the specified tags, use the **or** operator:

 ```shell
 $ vedro run --tags "API or CLI"